microsoft/dstoolkit-mlops-v2/docs/how-to/DataScienceScripts.md

 Data scientists perform exploratory data analysis (EDA) to understand the training data, and then perform experiments to create machine learning code that tunes a base model for the hypothesis based on the analysis of the training data.
 Data scientists can perform this work on their own workstation, on a Data Science Virtual Machine (DSVM), or on an Azure Machine Learning Compute instance.

-Data Scientists need a flexible development environment with some engineering fundamentals such as main branch protection for PR review as well as a simple CI pipeline with python linting, secrets checking, markdown linting, etc. This environment let's the data science experiment with models running on Azure Machine Learning compute without impacting production code.
+Data Scientists need a flexible development environment with some engineering fundamentals such as main branch protection for PR review as well as a simple CI pipeline with python linting, secrets checking, markdown linting, etc. This environment let's the data scientist experiment with models running on Azure Machine Learning compute without impacting production code.

 When a model is sufficiently developed by the data scientist, the model code is promoted to the Model Factory.
 How that code is structured can greatly ease integration of the data scientists code and is the focus of this design document.